 That’s not to say that I haven’t seen the occasional bite out of my cucumber or squash fruits, but once the leaves are growing thick, the deer seem to pass them by.

-Another trick is to grow vining squash and cucumbers vertically on A-frame trellises (something like this or this one work great!).
+Another trick is to grow vining crops vertically, like squash and cucumbers on A-frame trellises (something like this or this one work great!).
 The shape of the trellis means most fruits will grow inside the ‘A’ of the structure, sheltering them from marauding deer.

 Related Post: How to Control Squash Bugs Organically